Please listen to our podcast on COVID-19, telehealth, reimbursements, billing, and our response.

 A: This CMS document shows under the header “Virtual Check-Ins & E-Visits” the appropriate billing codes to use for patient engagements via the telephone.
 For telephone evaluation and management services provided by a physician (CPT 99441-99443) and telephone assessment and management services provided by a qualified nonphysician healthcare professional (CPT 98966-98968).
 These codes are only available to established patients but may be furnished using audio-only devices.

-Many private health insurance plans have followed this movement and eased restrictions to facilitate care during this public health emergency.
-Coverage, rules, and guidelines are continually evolving and are benefit plan and payer specific.
-It is recommended to check with your payers on their specific telemedicine payment and policy guidelines.
+A: Coverage, rules, and guidelines for telehealth are continually evolving and are benefit- and payer-specific.
+We recommend you check with your payers on their specific telemedicine payment and policy guidelines.
+These AMA documents provide some helpful coding advice.

 A: This link provides the latest information for properly billing for COVID-19 related healthcare services.
 The World Health Organization (WHO) established a new diagnosis code U07.1 for COVID-19.
 The original effective date was set for October 1, 2020.
 Given the urgent need to capture reporting of this condition, the Centers for Disease Control (CDC), changed the effective date of the new diagnosis to April 1, 2020.